gregmarino12/Github-Portfolio/README.md

 <a name="E"></a>
 ### Education & Experience

+Oxbridge Academy of The Palm Beaches, FL					                      May 2020

-<i>Undergraduate at University of Denver, Fall 2019 - Winter 2022</i>
+<I> Undergraduate at University of Denver, Daniels College Of Business, Fall 2020 - June 2024</i>
+<br> Major: Bachelor of Business Information & Analytics & Management
 <br>
 <br>I came to DU for the first time ever as a freshman while moving in September 2020.
 From what I have heard, it is extremely unusual to attend a college that you have never visited before.
 Since then I am extremely grateful for the community of peers that I have built and can count on for the rest of my life.
 I also found  my passion for analytical use inside of businesses.
 I loved the idea of being a problem solver inside of a plethora of industries and truly finalized my specific interests within this undergraduate major.